Published in

 What are the key elements of Scandinavian design?

-There are seven key elements of Scandinavian interior design namely wood, glass, textiles, ceramics, metal, plastic and light.
+There are seven key elements of Scandinavian interior design namely wood, glass, textiles, ceramics, metal, plastic, and light.
 To learn more about them individually and their importance in making Scandinavian designs, refer to this guide.

 What are the benefits of Scandinavian design?